harveyff/slate/source/index.html.md

 ```

-This endpoint returns all ByteTrade's supported trading symbol.
+This endpoint returns all BloxXwop's supported trading symbol.

 ### HTTP Request